Disappearance of a massive star in the Andromeda Galaxy due to formation of a black hole: Acknowledgments

 \subsubsection{Physical limits from X-ray non-detection}

-The accretion of the turbulent convective envelope onto the black hole is inefficient, leading the vast majority of the of the outer envelope material to be expelled (as highlighted by the difference between the dotted ``shocked" and solid ``shocked + acc" lines)\cite{Antoni2023}.
-In principle, obscuration of the central, newly-formed BH comes from both ejected and bound material.
-We estimate that the column depth of hydrogen as follows.
-The unbound component with $v_{\rm sh}>v_{\rm esc}$ is assumed to continue to expand at constant velocity, such that its radius is $v_{\rm sh}t$.
+The accretion of the turbulent convective envelope onto the BH is inefficient, causing most of the outer envelope material to be expelled (Figure \ref{fig:fallbackmodel}B; \cite{Antoni2023}).
+Both ejected and bound material can obscure emission from near the BH.
+We estimate the column density of hydrogen from the unbound component $N_{\rm H, ej}$ with $v_{\rm sh}>v_{\rm esc}$, which we assume to continue to expand at constant velocity, such that its radius is $v_{\rm sh}t$.
 Each radial zone in the initial stellar structure has mass $dm$.
 Then,

-which scales as $t^{-2}$.
-The initially bound component that falls back toward the newly-formed black hole contains both the small fraction of material that successfully accretes and the majority that is expelled instead.
-Though it may be quite dependent on feedback from the passing shock\cite{Antoni2023}, we crudely estimate the column of un-accreted material as a function of time.
+where $m_p$ is the proton mass. $N_{\rm H, ej}$ scales as $t^{-2}$.
+The initially bound component that falls back toward the BH contains both the small fraction of material that accretes and the majority that is expelled instead.
+We neglect feedback from the passing shock\cite{Antoni2023} to estimate the column density of un-accreted material as a function of time.
 Most of the infall reverses around a scale of $r_{\rm circ}$, and expands from there.
-We estimate that the fallback driven outflow produces a column on the order of
+We estimate that the fallback driven outflow produces a column density $N_{\rm H, wind}$

 This component scales with the fallback rate, and therefore decays as $t^{-5/3}$ at late times.
-Thus, the ejecta column dissipates fastest, and at late times remaining column density will depend on the particulars of the inefficient accretion-and-outflow process.
+Thus, the ejecta column dissipates first, so at late times the remaining column density depends on the inefficient accretion-and-outflow process.